-A common error that causes comingling of assets occurs when a parent is receiving his or her own retirement or spousal benefits as well as disabled adult child benefits as a direct deposit in the parent's checking account that is lacksquare titled in the name of the parent or his or her living trust.
-When the parent dies, if the living trust contains a sub-trust for the adult son or daughter with a disability indicating that the funds are to continue to be held for the adult child's benefit, the checking account is often continued with a new tax identification number.
+A common error which causes commingling of assets occurs when a parent is receiving their own retirement or spousal benefits as well as disabled adult child benefits as a direct deposit in the parent's checking account which is titled in the name of the parent or his or her living trust.
+When the parent dies, if the living trust contains a sub-trust for the adult son or daughter with a disability indicating that the funds are to continue to be held for his or her benefit, the checking account is often continued with a new tax identification number.
 This is a third party trust.
-However, if the SSA Childhood Disability Benefits (CDB) are deposited into the same checking account that the parent used when the parent was alive, the trustee will have committed a naive comingling of the beneficiary's income with the third party special needs trust assets.
+However, if the SSA Childhood Disability Benefits (CDB) are deposited into the same checking account that the parent used when the parent was alive, the trustee will have committed a naive commingling of the beneficiary's income with the third party special needs trust assets.
 This error is more likely to occur when the trustee of the trust is also the representative payee for the adult child's SSA benefits.

-Another common error that results in comingling of the beneficiary's assets with the assets within a third party special needs trust is if the beneficiary is given the right to sign a Crummey power in a third party special needs trust.
-A Crummey power enables a donor to qualify gifts to a trust as present interest gifts eligible for the \$15,000 per year annual gift tax exclusion.
+Another common error which results in commingling of the beneficiary's assets with the assets within a third party special needs trust, is if the beneficiary is given the right to sign a Crummey Power in a third party special needs trust.
+A Crummey Power enables a donor to qualify gifts to a trust as present interest gifts eligible for the \$14,000 per year annual gift tax exclusion.
 In order to qualify for the annual gift tax exclusion, the beneficiary must have the right to withdraw the gift for a limited period of time.
 The primary beneficiary of a third party special needs trust cannot be given the right to withdraw.
 If the primary beneficiary is given the right to withdraw, the funds in the trust will be considered to belong to the beneficiary.
 This withdrawal right triggers the need for a payback to the state for funds that were initially third party.
-However, the persons given the right to withdraw are limited to the remainder beneficiaries, who are named to receive a portion of the trust upon the death of the primary beneficiary; then the gifts will not be deemed as belonging to the primary beneficiary.
+However, the persons given the right to withdraw is limited to the persons who are named to receive a portion of the trust upon the death of the primary beneficiary, then the gifts will not be deemed as belonging to the primary beneficiary.
 This is the result indicated in the Estate of Cristofani v.
-Comm'r (97 TC 74, 1991), which held that contingent beneficiaries may receive gifts and have those gifts qualify as "present" interest annual exclusion gifts if they have the requisite right to withdraw the contribution/gift.
-The IRS was not pleased with the Cristofani case and, in fact, has attempted to restrict its application.
+Comm'r (97 TC 74 (1991) which held that contingent beneficiaries may receive gifts and have those gifts qualify as "present" interest annual exclusion gifts if they have the requisite right to withdraw the contribution/gift.
+The IRS was not pleased with the Cristofani case and in fact has attempted to restrict its application.

-When the Commonwealth of Massachusetts learns of the comingling, it may determine the assets in the trust are no longer exempt and the trust will have to be converted to a first party trust with a payback clause in order to protect these assets from disqualifying the beneficiary from needs-based benefits.
-Comingling assets can be a fatal error to the third party trust and advising against it cannot be emphasized enough when advising all trustees, including corporate trustees.
+When the Commonwealth learns of the commingling, it may determine the assets in the trust are no longer exempt and the trust will have to be converted to a first party trust with a payback clause in order to protect these assets from disqualifying the beneficiary from needs based benefits.
+Commingling assets can be a fatal error to the third party trust and advising against it cannot be emphasized enough when advising all trustees, including corporate trustees.